A Champion of a Free and Open Internet

 Among her colleagues in Congress, Zoe is valued and respected for her thoughtful insight and the forward-leaning policies she advances to help spur the development of new technologies and the growth of America’s economy in the Digital Age.

 Zoe was instrumental in the selection of San Jose for the first-ever West Coast regional U.S. Patent and Trademark Office – finally giving startups and inventors direct access to the services they need to thrive and innovate.
-And it is no exaggeration that Zoe was the principal reason we were able to defeat SOPA and PIPA just a few years ago and thus avert a real disaster for Silicon Valley.
+And it is no exaggeration that Zoe was the principal reason we were able to defeat SOPA and PIPA and, thus, avert a real disaster for everyone who wants a free and open internet.